aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

-Gets or sets the user interface language of the Workbook version based on CountryCode that has saved the file.
+the user interface language of the Workbook version based on CountryCode that has saved the file.

 **Returns:**
 int